 - Pay salaries of less than $50,000 per full-time employee, on average, each year

 - Front at least 50% of the premium cost

 As a small employer, you can receive up to 50% of your contributions toward employee premiums, which can significantly reduce the costs of providing health benefits to your employees.

 3. It can increase job satisfaction and recruiting success.

 Offering a health insurance option can greatly increase your chances of attracting and retaining top talent, as it shows that you care for and value your employees.

 Healthy employees are productive employees, and the best way to ensure your employees remain so is to provide comprehensive health insurance.
 Employees without insurance are less likely to get annual checkups or visit the doctor when they're sick, which can cause them to get sicker and take time off work.

 If you're self-employed with no employees, health insurance is a necessity that can help you protect yourself, your dependents and your business against a potentially disastrous illness.

-Key takeaway: Offering health insurance can help you keep your employees healthy, attract top talent, and ensure your business's security and long-term health.
+Key takeaway: Offering health insurance can help you keep your employees healthy, attract top talent, and ensure your business's security.

 Small business health insurance costs